smnorris/bcfishpass/README.md

 All aquatic habitat downstream of these points is classified as potentially accessible to fish.
 In the absence of any addtional anthropogenic barriers, anadramous species should be able to access all aquatic habitat below these definite barriers.
 Note that the definite barriers can be customized - for example, not all intermittent flows are barriers to fish passage.

-### 2. Generate 'observed accessible' aquatic habitat
+### 2. Generate observed accessible aquatic habitat

-Points from bcfishobs are loaded and stream segments below fish observations are identified.
-A user can then choose a species (or group of species) of interest and classify all aquatic habitat downstream of observations of this species as observed accessible and optionally that downstream definite barriers do not in fact restrict passage to this species.
+Fish observation points from [bcfishobs](https://github.com/smnorris/bcfishobs) are loaded and stream segments below fish observations are identified.
+A user can then choose a species (or group of species) of interest and either classify all aquatic habitat downstream of observations of this species as observed accessible, or simply note that downstream definite barriers do not in fact restrict passage to this species.

 ### 3. Locate/generate anthropogenic barriers (culverts, dams, other)